 The buds of this plant dangle but turn up as the flowers open, from February to April.
-The base of the petals is apple green, making a crisp contrast with the dark, waxy foliage.
-This non-clinging climber grows up to 2m tall.
+The base of the petals is apple green, making a crisp contrast with the dark, waxy non-clinging foliage.
+2m x 2m.

 Clematis x cartmanii ‘Joe’

 Big, leathery leaves emerge copper-coloured, maturing to a shiny green.
 Clusters of pink-tinged buds open to white flowers from February to May.
-The perfume from hundreds of flowers on mature plants can be powerful.
+The perfume from hundreds of these winter-flowering clematis flowers on mature plants can be powerful.
+5m x 3m.

 Clematis ‘Lunar Lass’

-Another tender New Zealand hybrid, this needs winter protection so is best grown in a conservatory or cold glasshouse.
-It’s a compact, scrambling plant with stems 60cm long and bears strongly citrus-scented flowers from February to April.
+Another tender New Zealand hybrid, this winter-flowering clematis needs winter protection, so is best grown in a conservatory or cold glasshouse.
+It’s a compact, scrambling plant that bears strongly citrus-scented flowers from February to April.
+1m x 1m.

 Cold winds are also the enemy of Clematis armandii so choose a sheltered spot in sun or part-shade.

-In general clematis prefer moist conditions but C. cirrhosa must be kept dry, especially during the winter.
-An ideal place to plant it is on a south or west-facing house wall where the eaves of the roof protect the soil from heavy downpours.
+In general, winter-flowering clematis prefer moist conditions but Clematis cirrhosa must be kept dry, especially during the winter.
+An ideal place to plant it is on a south or west-facing house wall, where the eaves of the roof protect the soil from heavy downpours.

-Clematis need rich, moist soil with a cool root-run, so plant low-growing shrubs or perennials close to the base to shade the soil.
-C. armandii needs to be well fed, so apply a generous mulch of compost every autumn.
+Clematis need rich, moist soil with a cool root-run, so plant close to the base of perennials or shrubs to shade the soil.
+Clematis armandii needs to be well fed, so apply a generous mulch of compost every autumn.

-C. cirrhosa will need support at first by tying the stems in to 1m canes.
+Clematis cirrhosa will need a plant support at first – tie the stems in to 1m canes.
 As it becomes established it will twine itself around wires, posts or trellis.
 Clematis x cartmanii hybrids are not twining plants so they are unable to support themselves when grown as climbers.
 They can be left to sprawl along the ground or to flow over the edge of pots.

-C. armandii and C. cirrhosa are vigorous plants that need regular pruning to be kept under control.
+Clematis armandii and Clematis cirrhosa are vigorous plants that need regular pruning to be kept under control.